 Early garden plants include lettuce, peas, asparagus, and swiss chard and spinach.
 Having a spot prepared for these plants gives you a head start on your crop yield for the year.

 Other plants you can start growing indoors and transplant them to the yard once the weather is just right.
 Tomatoes are an indoor favorite, growing easily when potted next to a window and easily moved to the soil.
 Broccoli, cauliflower, and peppers are also relatively easy to transplant after starting them inside.

 Some plants are difficult to transplant, so be careful about which ones you choose beforehand.
 You should also be aware of changing weather conditions.
 One week of the warm sun could quickly turn into an overnight cold snap that ruins your gardening starts if you transplant too early.

 Take Advantage of Spring Sales

 Here’s a good shopping hack for you.
-Many stores put their winter items on sale right before Spring to make room on the shelves for the next line of products coming in.
-If you look in the right places, you’ll make a killing getting the things you need for next winter at a much lower price.
+Many stores put their winter items on sale right before spring to make room for the next products.
+If you look in the right places, you’ll get the things you need for next winter for cheaper.

 For example, Nordstrom has a “Clear the Rack” event a few times each year to push out seasonal clothing and shoes to make way for the new season.
 You can visit many other clothing stores that will have similar sales from January through March.